samatild/LinuxAiOPerf/README.md

 ## Data privacy

-The data collected is not stored on the web server.
+The uploaded data will not be stored on the web server.
 The data is stored in a temporary directory on the web server and is deleted after 10 minutes.

 Part of the data processing requires the execution of JavaScript code on the client-side.
 The JavaScript code is executed in the browser and does not send any data to the web server.

 ## Data Retention Policy

 Every report will have its own unique ID.
 The UID is randomly generated and is not related to the data contained in the report.
 The UID is used to identify the report and to allow the user to view it.
 The UID is not stored in the database.
-The UID is used as the name of the directory where the report is stored.

-Each time a user uploads a ZIP file containing performance data, the data is stored in a temporary directory on the web server.
-The data is deleted after 10 minutes.
+Each time a user uploads a ZIP file containing performance data, the data is deleted once report is fully generated.
+The report HTML file will get deleted after 10 minutes.

 ## Credits